-The best way to find a Plastic Surgeon in your area, is to contact the American Society of Plastic and Reconstructive Surgeons at their toll-free number for referrals (1.800.635.0635) or online at www.plasticsurgery.org.
+To find a Plastic Surgeon in your area, click here to view our list of top gynecomastia surgeons.
 It's always a good idea to check your potential surgeon's credentials with your state's medical board, as well as your local medical society and hospitals in your area.

 How can I tell if a particular Plastic Surgeon is experienced with GRS (Gynecomastia Reduction Surgery)?

 Your potential surgeon should display confidence during the initial consultation.
 Ask to see before and after photos of previous Gynecomastia patients.
 The surgeon may be able to put you in contact with previous GRS patients.
 Most importantly, ask the surgeon how frequently he/she performs GRS each year.
 As the old saying goes... practice makes perfect!

 Unfortunately in most cases they will not cover this procedure.
 We have had only one insurance company agree to cover a case.

 What if my insurance company denies my claim?
 What are my options?
 Do patients ever win appeals?

 If your insurance company denies your initial request for coverage, you can always file an appeal.
 Most appeals are not won, however there have been a few cases that have prevailed.

 What is the best way to approach my insurance company?